Massive police response after threat reported at NYC high school

-STATEN ISLAND, New York (WABC) --A large force of New York City police officers convened onto the campus of a Staten Island high school Wednesday, following reports of a possible threat.
+MANOR HEIGHTS, Staten Island (WABC) --A large force of New York City police officers converged on the campus of a Staten Island high school Wednesday, following reports of a possible threat.

-The threat was reported just after 12 p.m. at Susan Wagner High School on Manor Road.
+The threat was reported just after 12 p.m. at Susan Wagner High School on Manor Road in the Manor Heights section.

-Officials said a student overheard another student saying there was a gun in the locker room.
+Officials said a group of students overheard another group of students discussing what they apparently heard from a third group, that there was a gun in the locker room.

-No gun was found in the locker room and officers went floor-by-floor checking all lockers and the rest of the school.
+No gun was found in the locker room, and officers went floor-by-floor checking all lockers and the rest of the school.
 No gun was found anywhere in the building.

-Investigators said this is an unsubstantiated threat but they acted out of an abundance of caution.
-The school will have a normal, staggered release.
+Investigators said this is an unsubstantiated threat, but they acted out of an abundance of caution.
+The school had a normal, staggered release.

 It is the second day in a row that an unsubstantiated threat was reported to be overheard at the school

-On Tuesday, a student at the school saw another student at the school share on SnapChat a SpongeBob Squarepants meme, which referenced going "Sandy Hook" on "this f------ boating school."
+On Tuesday, a student saw a classmate share a SpongeBob Squarepants meme on Snapchat that reportedly referenced going "Sandy Hook" on "this f------ boating school."

 "Boating School" is the name of an episode in the cartoon.
 Sandy Hook is an apparent reference to the mass shooting in Newtown, Connecticut, in 2012.